thekakamask/BlurOmatic/README.md

    - Install the file in your smartphone or in an emulator.
 (Good performance because in Release Build Variant)
    - If you want to use android studio, download the code and launch the app on an Android device or emulator.
 (Bad performance because in Debug Build Variant)
 2. **Start a Blur:**:
-   - Tap the Start button to apply a fixed blur.
+   - Tap the Start button to apply a fixed blur (you can also cancel the task).
    - A notification appears when the task starts.
 3. **Blur in Progress:**:
    - WorkManager executes background blur + save steps.